Rwanda Gorilla Tour Vacation

 - FIVE VOLCANOES LODGE

 DAY 2: Gorilla Trekking Adventure and transfer back to Kigali

-After breakfast your Rwanda Gorilla Safari Vacation guide will drive you the park headquarters to embark on the most anticipated safari experience of the 2 Day Gorilla Trekking Rwanda trip itinerary.
+After breakfast your Rwanda Gorilla tour guide will drive you to the park headquarters to embark on the most anticipated safari experience of the 2 Day Gorilla Trekking Rwanda trip itinerary.

-After a short briefing from the gorilla trekking guides, enter the sanctuary and search for the mountain gorillas.
-Upon meeting the mountain gorillas, you have up to one hour to watch and photograph the mountain gorillas.
+After a short briefing from the gorilla trekking guide, enter the gorilla sanctuary and search for the mountain gorillas.
+Upon meeting the gorillas, you have up to one hour to watch and photograph the gorillas in their natural habitat.
 Return to the park headquarters.

 Have lunch and embark on a return trip to Kigali.

 End of 2 Days Rwanda Gorilla Tour Vacation.

 What to Expect on a 2 Day Rwanda Gorilla Safari